Young Tradition Touring Group concert

 - I believe that young people have a responsibility to learn and carry on the traditions of their culture, and the Touring Group supportd youth doing that.
 I am proud to be a part of this line, and look forward to being a link in our musical history.
 (Ada-Cape Breton, Scotland)

 - The overall experience is incredible.
 The people who make this possible are hard-working, dedicated individuals to whom I am eternally grateful.
 The Touring Group is packed with great tunes, solid performances, and many new friendships.
 From the Touring Group, some new Vermont bands have even begun to emerge.
 I look forward to future years of traveling and performing with other teens.
-(Alexander-Ireland, Cape Breton, Japan, Scotland)
+(Alexander-Ireland, Cape Breton, Japan, Scotland, New York/New Jersey)

 - The Touring Group does far more than simply allow you to meet a group of incredible people, it truly gives you the ability to grow infinitely as a musician.
 Whether you take a leadership role and grow as a mentor and teacher, or you build your technique and ability to listen, each member comes out as a stronger player and musician.
 (Ceile-Northumberland, Ireland, Cape Breton, Scotland)

 - Music has brought so much to my life, and in return I plan to give back by performing, learning and raising my skill level, teaching and mentoring younger students.
-(Hadley-Cape Breton, Scotland)
+(Hadley-Cape Breton, Scotland, New York/New Jersey)

 - Because of the Touring Group, I now know not only how to better listen to and play with others and how to play a basic traditional accompaniment, but I know to act so that those around me will be the better off, to derive the purest form of happiness simply from being around the people I love and doing the things I love.
 (Sebastiaan-Cape Breton, Japan, Scotland)

-Repertoire is ‘traditional’, and is coordinated by artist leaders (current artist leaders are Oliver Scanlon and Romy Munkres, past leaders have included Pete Sutherland, Andrea Beaton and Dominique Dodge).
+Repertoire is ‘traditional’, and is coordinated by artist leaders.
+Current artist leaders are Oliver Scanlon and Romy Munkres, past leaders have included Pete Sutherland, Andrea Beaton, Dominique Dodge and Addison White.
 Rehearsals happen 1x a month starting in September, and are usually 4 hours long, starting between 12 noon and 1pm, ending as late as 5pm.
-Rehearsals starting in January are coordinated with evening performances in Vermont on the same date (in 2020 the group will perform in Barre, Greensboro, Randolph and Colchester).
+Rehearsals starting in January are coordinated with evening performances in Vermont on the same date (in 2020 the group performs in Barre, Greensboro, Randolph and Colchester).